 Option Description Select Package(s) to import from <pattern></pattern> Shows the hierarchy of Packages contained in the Pattern, with a checkbox to the left of each item.
 The checkboxes are selected by default.
 Deselect the checkbox against each Package that you do not want to import.
 Deselecting a Package automatically deselects all its child Packages Re-selecting a Package automatically selects all its ancestor Packages OK Click on this button to import the selected Packages from the current Pattern.

-of model structures from the current Pattern. --- -- ---
+Cancel Click on this button to abort the creation of model structures from the current Pattern.